thumbliner/thumbliner/fine.md

 ---

-> “I look to the future neither with hope nor fear but with uncertainty as to what will be.”<br>
-> — Richard Feynman

----

 ### Mood
 - [ ] “The question I want to answer first is not whether we go back to Albuquerque or not, but rather in what frame of mind we should be when we decide to go back or not.”
 - [ ] “It soon became apparent that the testimony of higher management was a bit muddleheaded about why they weren’t told, why the system broke down, etc. They weren’t told because they didn’t want to hear any doubts or bad news.”